dictd

 DESCRIPTION

-dictd is a dictionary server implementing the DICT protocol (RFC 2229).
-It serves dictionary databases to clients, enabling word lookups, definitions, and translations.
+dictd is a dictionary server daemon implementing the DICT protocol (RFC 2229).
+It serves dictionary databases to clients over TCP port 2628, enabling word lookups, definitions, translations, and thesaurus queries.

 The server supports multiple dictionary formats and can serve several dictionaries simultaneously.
-Clients connect via TCP to query words across all configured databases.
+Clients can query words across all configured databases at once or target specific dictionaries.
+The protocol supports various search strategies including exact match, prefix, suffix, and fuzzy matching.

 PARAMETERS